broadmooraudio/BetterCalculator/README.md

 BetterCalculator is an open-source calculator application that aims to provide additional functionality while maintaining a clean, user-friendly interface.
 While currently in its early stages, the project roadmap includes implementing advanced features beyond basic arithmetic operations.

+This project as of right now aims to only serve the author experience with github.

 ## Features

 ### Current Features (v0.0.1)